hellotham/hello-astro/README.md

 - Display map at geo coordinates and zoom level using `Map` component (need to also include `extra: ['map']` is frontmatter to load CSS/JS assets for page)
 - Calculates and show reading time for blog posts
 - CSS/JS assets of external libraries loaded only when needed on a per page and per package basis - no unnecessary bloat
-- Photo gallery and lightbox using PhotoSwipe (including display of EXIF tags)
+- Masonry Photo gallery and lightbox using PhotoSwipe (including display of EXIF tags)
 - Carousel component using Swiper
 - Documentation pages (modelled after astro docs starter but using Tailwind)